JohnerzZ/FoV_Visualization-FOVALIRA-/README.md

-# Visualizing the Field of View of Optical or Lidar sensors
+# Visualizing the Field of View of Optical or Lidar Sensors
 # Using the Unity Development Platform
 ---
 ## Overview